michaelpatrickpurcell/grawlix/README.md

 The typesetters' game is a re-themed version of the [thirty-six officers problem](https://en.wikipedia.org/wiki/Mutually_orthogonal_Latin_squares#Thirty-six_officers_problem).

 ## Sourcing Components
 The file [grawlix_tiles.stl](grawlix_tiles.stl) contains models for Grawlix tiles that can be 3D printed.
 A complete set of tiles is comprised of six batches.
 Each batch uses two colors of filament, a base color and an accent color.
 White or light gray works well for the base color.
 The accent colors can be any set of six distinct colors.
-The rules below suggest red, orange, yellow, green, blue, and purple.
+The rules below suggest red, orange, yellow, green, blue, and violet.
 To print the tiles, start with the base color.
 Pause the printer when the glyphs begins printing.
 Switch the filament to the desired accent color and then finish the print.

 Alternatively, the tiles from the popular game [Qwirkle](https://boardgamegeek.com/boardgame/25669/qwirkle) can be used to play Grawlix.
 Qwirkle uses one hundred eight wooden tiles.
 Each tile has one of six different symbols on it in one of six different colors.
 There are three copies of each tile.
 So, the tiles from Qwirkle can be repurposed to form three sets of Grawlix tiles.